 But on arrival in Cancun, Bernadette finds her new partner, photographer Rocky Falconi, not quite what she expected.

-…in her mind’s eye, he’d looked like Harrison Ford, with that Indiana Jones smile that quirked the corner of his mouth.
+…in her mind’s eye, he’d looked more like Harrison Ford, with that Indiana Jones smile that quirked the corner of his mouth.
 Reality was not so kind.
-Dark and swarthy, a day’s worth of stubble covered his jaw, and the arms crossed over his chest writhed with a collection of tattoos.
-The small gold earring glinting through the tangle of wavy black hair that fell past his shoulders made him look more like Antonio Banderas than Harrison Ford – and more Desperado than Zorro, at that.
+Dark and swarthy, a day’s stubble covered his jaw.
+The bare arms crossed over his chest writhed with an eclectic collection of tattoos.
+A small gold earring glinted through the tangle of wavy black hair that fell past his shoulders, making him look more like Antonio Banderas than Harrison Ford—and more Desperado than Zorro at that.

 If she wants more work with the magazine, she’ll have to come through on this assignment – and that means getting along with her crusty new partner.

 But when her annoying second sight acts up, Bernadette knows something is terribly wrong.
 A gift from her Irish granny, the sight never seems to give her any fresh insight— it just seems to get her into trouble.

 Like when bodies start turning up in the lagoon, and Bernadette, in the wrong place at the wrong time, draws unwanted attention from the local police.